zzjin/syncViewScroll/ReadMe.md

 Sync View Scroll is a simple [Sublime Text 3](http://www.sublimetext.com/3 ) plug-in which allows sync scroll among views.

-*note: st2 should work, but need more test*
+*note: st2 should work, if you find any bug, please open an issue at github.*

 ## Install